Mehdija7/Library/README.md

 # Library

-This project is made during my work at Digital School.

-It represent small desktop application for library.
+This project was developed during my time at Digital School.
+It represents a small desktop application for a library.

-To write the program, we used the Eclipse IDE development environment, and it was also necessary to install the Java Development Kit on the computers.
-For graphical user interfaces, JavaFx was used, requiring the installation of the SceneBuilder graphical environment creation support tool.
-For storing data we used MySql database and all is hosted localy.
+To write the program, we used the Eclipse IDE development environment.
+It was also necessary to install the Java Development Kit on the computers.
+For graphical user interfaces, JavaFX was employed, requiring the installation of the SceneBuilder graphical environment creation support tool.
+To store data, we utilized the MySQL database, and everything is hosted locally